All Episodes

 Yeah, absolutely.

-Peter Strzok in his testimony to Congress, others that were involved, like Lisa Page, said they're going to need to question them again.
+Peter Strzok in his testimony to Congress, others that were involved, like Lisa Page.

 They're going to need to get to the bottom of this.

-And what we know now is that, yes, of course, the New York Times, the Washington Post, all the same players that we were talking about before, Sean, all of these people that were getting these apparent scoops, these apparent stories out of nowhere, uh, these leaks that were derogatory and that spread disinformation about President Trump are now connected to those high-level officials uh at the FBI.
+And what we know now is that, yes, of course, the New York Times, the Washington Post, all the same players that we were talking about before, Sean, all of these people that were getting these apparent scoops, these apparent stories out of nowhere, these leaks that were derogatory and that spread disinformation about President Trump are now connected to those high-level officials at the FBI.

 And remember, we've discussed this before because James Clapper has been outed.

-I mean, this is seriously one of the biggest, most egregious acts against an administration against a presidency in modern history.
+I mean, this is seriously one of the biggest, most egregious acts against an administration, against a presidency in modern history.

-I mean, then this is coming from within their own, from within Washington, D.C.
-I mean, it's a literally a silent coup.
+I mean, and this is coming from within their own, from within Washington, D.C.

 That is what Intel sources have told me over and over again.